0xsequence/erc-1155/SPECIFICATIONS.md

 #### WalletBytes32

 The `WalletBytes32` signature type allows a contract to trade on behalf of any other address(es) by defining its own signature validation function.
+This method should follow [ERC-1654](https://github.com/ethereum/EIPs/issues/1654).
 When used with order signing, the `Wallet` contract *is* the signer of the meta-transaction.
 When using this signature type, the token contract makes a `STATICCALL` to the `Wallet`contract's `isValidSignature` method, which means that signature verification will fail and revert if the `Wallet` attempts to update state.
 This contract should have the following interface:

 ```solidity
 contract IWallet {